 What I was describing was me on a trip years ago that we took to the States for a month with two children in tow.
 We had been invited to a wedding in Washington DC and figured we would embark on what I thought then, would be the Trip of a Lifetime.

-Of course, it was us that chose the destinations, but there was a lot to be desired about the planning aspect of it all.
+Of course, we chose the destinations, but there was a lot to be desired about the planning aspect of it all.
 But that’s for another post.

 There were tears and tantrums, and don’t even get me started on the kids.
-Actually, they probably handled it better than the adults.
+They probably handled it better than the adults.

 So, after that epic trip, exhaustion and a renewed spark for travel, it took five years to plan the next trip.
-By then I had realised that it didn’t need to be a Trip of a Lifetime, that if you have enough passion and drive, travel could be a part of life.
+By then I developed a bit more of my Travel Style and realised that it didn’t need to be a Trip of a Lifetime, that if you have enough passion and drive, travel could be a part of life.

 And the next trip became a slow one.
 And I become an ardent advocate of Slow Travel.